getml/reflect-cpp/docs/variants_and_tagged_unions.md

 ```

 Note that in this case the type of the field `shape` MUST be `rfl::Literal`.
 Also note that this is exactly how tagged unions work in Pydantic.
+When you
+use the `rfl::NoFieldNames` processor, the tag MUST always be the first entry
+of the array.

 ## `std::variant` or `rfl::Variant` (externally tagged)